R. A. Lafferty: Themes

 Lafferty's quirky prose drew from traditional storytelling styles, largely from the Irish and Native American, and his shaggy-dog characters and tall tales are unique in science fiction.
 Little of Lafferty's writing is considered typical of the genre.
 His stories are closer to tall tales than traditional science fiction and are deeply influenced by his Catholic beliefs; Fourth Mansions, for example, draws on The Interior Mansions of Teresa of Ávila.

 His writings, both topically and stylistically, are not easy to categorize.
 Plot is frequently secondary to other elements of Lafferty's writing.
 While this style has resulted in a loyal cult following, it causes some readers to give up reading his work.
 Not all of Lafferty's work was science fiction or fantasy.
 His novel Okla Hannali (1972), published by University of Oklahoma Press, tells the story of the Choctaw in Mississippi, and after the Trail of Tears, in Oklahoma, through an account of the larger-than-life character Hannali and his large family.
-This novel was thought of highly by the novelist Dee Brown, author of Bury My Heart at Wounded Knee (1970), who on the back cover of the edition published by the University of Oklahoma Press, writes "The history of the Choctaw Indians has been told before and is still being told, but it has never been told in the way Lafferty tells it ...
+This novel was thought of highly by Dee Brown, author of Bury My Heart at Wounded Knee (1970), who on the back cover of the edition published by the University of Oklahoma Press, writes "The history of the Choctaw Indians has been told before and is still being told, but it has never been told in the way Lafferty tells it ...
 Hannali is a buffalo bull of a man who should become one of the enduring characters in the literature of the American Indian."
 He also wrote, "It is art applied to history so that the legend of the Choctaws, their great and small men, their splendid humor, and their tragedies are filled with life and breath."

-Like the work of Chesterton and Belloc, Lafferty's writing occasionally shows evidence of antisemitism.
-For instance, his novella The Three Armageddons of Enniscorthy Sweeny (1977) is a history of the 20th century that erases the Jewish Holocaust.